publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s434.md

 >     “(f) __Expenditures.—__

->     Administrative expenses for demonstration projects under this section shall be paid from funds available for the administration of title II or XVIII of the Social Security Act \[subchapters II and XVIII of this chapter\], as appropriate.
+>     Administrative expenses for demonstration projects under this section shall be paid from funds available for the administration of title II or XVIII of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq., 1395 et seq.\], as appropriate.
 Benefits payable to or on behalf of individuals by reason of participation in projects under this section shall be made from the Federal Disability Insurance Trust Fund and the Federal Old-Age and Survivors Insurance Trust Fund, as determined appropriate by the Commissioner of Social Security, and from the Federal Hospital Insurance Trust Fund and the Federal Supplementary Medical Insurance Trust Fund, as determined appropriate by the Secretary of Health and Human Services, from funds available for benefits under such title II or XVIII.”

  __Study by General Accounting Office of the Impact of the Substantial Gainful Activity Limit on Return to Work__